K-204 (Kansas highway): Early roads

 Before state highways were numbered in Kansas there were auto trails, which were an informal network of marked routes that existed in the United States and Canada in the early part of the 20th century.
 K-204's alignment closely follows the Pikes Peak Ocean to Ocean Highway, which was formed early in 1912, and travelled from New York City to Los Angeles.
 The eastern terminus (US-281) was part of the Sunflower Trail.

 Establishment and realignments

 In a resolution passed on October 10, 1951, it was approved to build a new alignment of US-36 from Smith Center westward.
 At the end of December 1951, the Kansas State Highway Commission (SHC), now known as KDOT, asked for bids to build a new alignment of US-36 from Smith Center west for 8.4 mi.
 The new roadway would be 42 ft, have six bridges and sixteen box culverts.
-By Mid 1952, work was progressing on the new section, which was expected to be completed by Fall that year.
+By mid-1952, work was progressing on the new section, which was expected to be completed by fall that year.

 In a resolution approved by the SHC on August 13, 1958, K-204 was established as a state highway along the former alignment of US-36.
 The highway first appears on the 1962 state highway map.
-The highways alignment has not changed since it was established.
+The highway's alignment has not changed since it was established.